ashwathcr7/weather_forecast/README.md

 # Project Overview
-In this project, we'll predict tomorrow's temperature in India using historical data.
+The given dataset is from 1990 to 2022.
+In this project, we'll be able to predict future temperatures in Chennai using historical data.
 We'll start by downloading a dataset of local weather.
-You can customize this to your own location.
-Then, we'll clean the data and get it ready for machine learning.
-We'll build a system to make historical predictions.
-Then, we'll add more predictors to improve the model.
-We'll end with how to make next-day predictions.
+Then, we'll clean the data and prepare it for machine learning.
+We'll build a system using NueralProphet to make historical predictions.
 # Project Steps

 * Download weather data